Paeonians: History

-Paeonian Country
+Paeonian country

-The country of Paeonians had some important resources - it was rich in gold and a bituminous kind of wood (or stone, which burst into a blaze when in contact with water) called tanrivoc (or tsarivos).
+The country of Paeonians had some important resources – it was rich in gold.

-During the Persian invasion of Greece they conquered Paeonians as far as the Lake Prasias, including the Paeoplae and Siropaiones.
+During the Persian invasion of Greece they conquered Paeonians as far as Lake Prasias, including the Paeoplae and Siropaiones.
 Part of them were deported from Paeonia to Asia.

 Before the reign of Darius Hystaspes, they had made their way as far east as Perinthus in Thrace on the Propontis.
 At one time all Mygdonia, together with Crestonia, was subject to them.
 When Xerxes crossed Chalcidice on his way to Therma (later renamed Thessalonica), he is said to have marched through Paeonian territory.
 They occupied the entire valley of the Axios (Vardar) as far inland as Stobi, the valleys to the east of it as far as the Strymon and the country round Astibus and the river of the same name, with the water of which they anointed their kings.
 Emathia, roughly the district between the Haliacmon and Axios, was once called Paeonia; and Pieria and Pelagonia were inhabited by Paeonians.